Oh Brother, Where Art Thou?: Cultural references

-The storyline of a controversially styled car causing the company to fail echoes that of the Edsel, the Tucker 48, and the later DeLorean.
+The storyline of a controversially-styled car causing a company to fail echoes that of the Edsel, the Tucker 48, and the later DeLorean.
 The Edsel was a controversially styled car named after Henry Ford's son, Edsel, which is now considered one of the biggest car flops in history, while production of the Tucker Torpedo, which introduced many new features, was shut down amidst scandal and accusations of stock fraud in 1949.
 Homer wants the horns of the car he is designing to play the traditional Spanish folk corrido "La Cucaracha".
 The Pope is in the audience for the unveiling of Homer's new car.
 Herb berates his staff for suggesting that the company name a new car "Persephone" after the Greek goddess of fertility in Greek mythology, telling them "People don't want cars named after hungry old Greek broads!
 They want names like 'Mustang' and 'Cheetah', vicious animal names," referencing the Ford Mustang and Lamborghini Cheetah cars.

 The title of the episode is a reference to the name of the fictional book "O Brother, Where Art Thou?" in the 1941 film Sullivan's Travels.
 Herb lives in a house that looks like American architect Frank Lloyd Wright's house in Oak Park, Illinois, works in a studio that looks like the Taliesin school of architecture in Spring Green, Wisconsin, and his factory resembles the Johnson Wax Headquarters in Racine, Wisconsin, all three buildings designed by Wright.